VectStudio/ONLINE_PIZZA_ORDERING/README.md

 # Note
-This is an incomplete project created as a project for Miami University Introduction to Web Design Course (CSE252).
+This is an incomplete website created as a project for Miami University Introduction to Web Design Course (CSE252).
 This repo serves as a template and can be further developed into a fully functional website.
 All features are future-proof and can be easily modified to fit specific needs.

 # Copyrighted Materials
 The logo and images found in this template are copyrighted and only serves as a placeholders.
 Please remove them if you wish to use this template to avoid copyright infringements.